 There were three vulnerabilities discovered by Netflix in NGINX: CVE-2019-9511, CVE-2019-9513 and CVE-2019-9516.
-Both current stable1 and mainline2 were patched and point releases had been issued.
+Both current stable and mainline were patched and point releases had been issued.
 As I mentioned in my NGINX Extended post I was not going to work on 1.14.x branch any more with the exception of security updates.
-Canonical backported patches to their nginx package3 with the following changelog:
+Canonical backported patches to their nginx package with the following changelog:

 debian/patches/CVE-2019-9511.patch: limited number of DATA frames in

 - SECURITY UPDATE: HTTP/2 Resource Loop / Priority Shuffling issue